-The students are first and foremost taught the Norwegian language, but the cultural subjects of history and social science are also represented in the teaching.
-The teaching is divided into four different sessions every day, and every session lasts for about 45 minutes.
-They also have a culture class where they they learn about cultural topics or do practical exercises like baking or making Christmas ornaments.
+The students are primarily taught the Norwegian language, but culture, history and social aspects are also vital parts of the curriculum.
+The teaching is divided into four daily sessions, each session lasting for about 50 minutes.
+The students also have classes where they focus on culture or do crafts like baking or making Christmas ornaments.

 - Norwegian geography

 Many people think of democracy, gender equality and the welfare model when Norway is mentioned.
 Or maybe pop music, lutefisk and Norwegian suspense novels have made Norway most known abroad?
 The students at Norgesskolen will take part in a knowledge journey about how Norway has influenced the world from the Viking Age until today.
 Based on their own experiences, students will explore what Norwegian values, products and natural resources have been exported and how we have influenced historical and political processes.
 We look forward to a fun and educational summer!

 We offer our students a chance to prepare for Bergenstesten.
 Bergenstesten is an official test in oral and written Norwegian language proficiency, required to attend Norwegian higher education.
 The actual test can be taken three times a year, and is offered only by Folkeuniversitetet.
 We recommend to study their website for more information.

 The oldest students (15-18 years) with good overall competencies in Norwegian, are offered to prepare for the test at Norgesskolen.
 These preparations are afternoon classes, and comes in addition to the regular classes.
 To offer these classes, we need a minimum of five students to sign up.